cognitedata/deploy-functions-oidc/README.md

 **All client secrets *must* be stored as GitHub secrets.**
 All secrets could be classified into two orthogonal groups: by branch (deploying to different CDF projects) and by role (deploy or schedules):
-* `DEPLOY_MASTER` should contain the client secret for the service account that doing deployments on merges to the `master` branch.
+* `DEPLOY_MASTER` should contain the client secret for the service account used to deploy Functions on merges to the `master` branch.
-* `SCHEDULES_MASTER` should contain the client secret for the service account that will be used at runtime of the function when running on a schedule.
+* `SCHEDULES_MASTER` should contain the client secret for the service account used at runtime when running on a schedule.
 * **Super-pro-tip:** You can create similar `[DEPLOY|SCHEDULES]_{other-branch}` secrets to support more than one target CDF project!

 Adding extra secrets to specific functions: